Easing Depression

 - Mitochondrial Dysfunction

-- Herpes Simplex Virus
+- Frequent infections, such as the Herpes Simplex Virus

 Allopathic Medicines Used to Treat Depression

-Typically, depression is treated with psychotherapy and medications.
-And while medication will rarely ever work to erase panic attacks and phobias, I believe it may help alleviate depression, especially Manic Depression.
+Typically, Depression is treated with psychotherapy and medications.
+And while medication will rarely ever work to erase panic attacks and phobias, I believe it may help alleviate Depression, especially Manic Depression.

-The following is a list of medications, with brief descriptions, that doctors are currently prescribing for anxiety and depression.
+The following is a list of medications, with brief descriptions, that doctors are currently prescribing for anxiety and Depression.

 - Benzodiazepines – Create a sedating effect that relaxes muscles and creates drowsiness and lethargy.